Baltimore Oriole

 Background and Identification

 The Baltimore Oriole, Icterus galbula, is a vibrant songbird recognized for its striking orange and black plumage.
 Its adaptability to urban parks and suburban landscapes makes this oriole one of the most frequent songbirds to see and hear.
 The Baltimore Oriole was illustrated and described as the “Baltimore bird” because black and orange were the color of the “Baltimores”, the colonial owners of the Maryland colony.
 The English vernacular name “oriole” is based on the superficial resemblance of these birds to the orioles (Oriolidae) of the Old World.
-In Mexico, they are known as Oriol de Baltimore.
+They are a member of the Icteriidae Family of Troupials and Allies that includes Grackles, New World Blackbirds and Orioles, that has one hundred five individual species that have been placed into thirty genus and one of thirty-two global species of the Icterus Genus.
+They are known in Mexico as Oriol de Baltimore.

 The Baltimore Oriole is sexually dimorphic, meaning males and females differ in size and color.
 Males vary in length from 17.3 cm (6.8 inches) to 18.8 cm (7.4 inches), and females from 16.8 cm (6.6 inches) to 17.0 cm (6.7 inches).
 Both males and females have masses between 30 g (1.06 oz) and 40 g (1.41 oz).
 The male Baltimore Oriole is brighter than the female, with an eye-catching bright orange underside, shoulder patch, and rump.
 Males have black-colored heads, back, and wings.
 Females and juveniles, while less vividly colored, display yellow-orange and brownish hues.
 Both sexes have sharp, pointed bills and long legs.
 Juvenile males resemble female individuals until they are a year old.
 Some yearling males, although they still resemble females, successfully attract mates and raise young.
 This species is usually socially monogamous.